HeidiEllis/LA-100-Fall-2017/Oral Communication Activity.md

 ## Description

-Lecture - presentation followed by quiz, 2-3 people - cahoot quiz
+Lecture - 2-3 people create and deliver a presentation followed by quiz.
+Quiz results displayed on the board interactively.

-Multiple speakers with connected topics where one talk leads into the next - related presentations
+Individual, related presentations.
+Multiple speakers with connected topics where one talk leads into the next.

-Jeopardy - 3-4 people, each person has category, clues would be facts/history, the person responsible for the topic would expand on the clue.
+Jeopardy - 3-4 people, one person per category.
+Clues would be facts about the open source topic.
+The person responsible for the topic would introduce the topic, expand on each clue, and conclude the topic at the end.

-Classroom activity - teaching activity  - indivisuals create their won activity or groups.

-Debate Classroom debate, or people on a topic, 6 debates on six tpics with 2-3 people per team,  larger groups , have audience take notes and ask questions, have audience assess, audience question.
+Classroom debate - 6 debates on six topics with 2-3 people per team.
+Audience takes notes, asks questions, and assess performance.

-M:ovie - Small teams 3-4 people,  1 or 2 topics per movie, Choose a story that explains the point.
-Still images with narration,
+Movie - 3-4 people,  1 or 2 topics per movie, Choose a story that explains the point.
+Could use till images with narration.

-Socratic seminar - Similar to fishbowl.
-One inside group has discussion question, outside group grades.

-Fishbowl - reearch a topic and folks on the outside assess what people do on the inside.
-Similar to a debate.
-Uses peer grading.
+I eliminated Socratic Seminar and Fishbowl and I could find no way to assess these approaches based on the rubrics.

 ## Deliverable